pkrishna1801/how-to-train-your-LLM/README.md

 }
 ```

-These logs can serve as a reward signal, allowing the model to update based on implicit preferences.
+Such logs can serve as reward signals for fine-tuning, allowing the model to learn user preferences in real time.

----

-## Types of User Feedback Used

-We leverage various user interactions to model engagement and intent:

-- Click
-- Hover
-- Scroll past
-- Add to cart
-- Remove from cart
-- Purchase
-- Review after purchase

-These actions can be assigned implicit or learned reward values.
-Strong signals like purchases and reviews help correct the model, while clicks and hovers refine preferences.

 ---